 PT SIA continues to hold the HGU which was checked and verified during the initial assessment.
-It was checked again during this ASA3 to confirm there are no changes.
+It was checked again during this ASA4 to confirm there are no changes.

 During the field visit the boundary stones were inspected.
 It is found that the boundary stones are visibly maintained and records of inspection is maintained at the estate.
 There were no encroachment issues noted or highlighted by the stakeholders who were interviewed during the stakeholders' consultation.
-The previous observation was addressed by providing the re-survey data to BPN.